Fusion GPS founder testified Trump associate went to FBI over Russia concerns

 Russia denies meddling in the U.S. presidential election.

-Reporting by Sarah N. Lynch; Additional reporring by Doina Chiacu, Patricia Zengerle, Mark Hosenball, John Walcott and Jonathan Landay; Editing by Frances Kerry and Leslie Adler
+Reporting by Sarah N. Lynch; Additional reporring by Doina Chiacu, Patricia Zengerle, Mark Hosenball, John Walcott, Jonathan Landay and Eric Beech; Editing by Frances Kerry and Leslie Adler